 - explain how information technology can be used to resolve organizational behaviour issues

-To receive credit for COMP 506, you must achieve a cumulative course grade of B- (70 percent) or better, and must achieve an average grade of at least 60% on the assignments.
+In order to receive credit for COMP 506, you must achieve a cumulative course grade of "B-" (70 percent) or better, and must achieve an average grade of at least 60 percent on the assignments.
 Your cumulative course grade will be based on the following assessment.

 A print version of the eText may be available for purchase from the publisher through a direct-to-student link provided on the course website; you can also acquire the textbook on your own if you wish.

 The remainder of the learning materials for COMP 506 are delivered through Athabasca University's learning management system (LMS), Moodle.
 Online course materials include discussion forums, learning materials, and assignments.
 Assignments will be submitted online.

-The course schedule is based on a workload of approximately 20 to 25 hours per week; this best translates into (per week): readings (7hrs) / assignments (7 hrs) / course discussion (7 hrs).
+This course schedule is based on working approximately 20 to 25 hours per week, so this would best translate into (per week): Readings (7hrs) / Assignments (7 hrs) / Course Discussion (7 hrs)

 Special Course Features

-Computer Science 506 is offered by computer-mediated communications (CMC) mode, and can be completed at the student's workplace or home.
-It is a recommended course in the MSc IS.
+Computer Science 506 is offered by computer mediated communications (CMC) mode, and can be completed at the student's workplace or home.
+It is a recommended course in the MSc IS for students.